CS4Usama/Private-Projects/README.md

 # Private Projects
-Source Code can be share on demand...
+Source Code can be shared on demand...
 - ### C++ Project ┇ Managing Telephone Directory
         1. Add New Record
         2. Display All Records